THE LEAGUE OF WOMEN VOTERS

 Celebrating over 80 Years of Leadership in Voter Education and Public Policy Debate in our Community.

 In Illinois, Seventeen-year-olds in Illinois will be able to vote in primary elections if their 18th birthday falls on or before the date of the next general election.
 See Public Act 098-0051, effective date January 1, 2014.
 Also, qualified Illinois citizens are now able to register to vote online, making Illinois the 18th state in the nation to provide for a paperless registration process.
 See Sec.
 1A-16.5 of Public Act 098-0115, which took effect upon becoming law on July 27, 2013.

 Launched by the League of Women Voters Education Fund (LWVEF) in October of 2006, VOTE411.org is a "one-stop-shop" for election related information.
 It provides nonpartisan information to the public with both general and state-specific information on the following aspects of the election process, including STATEWIDE CANDIDATE information and some DuPage County Candidates.
 Click here to access the VOTE411.org website.
 To use the website, follow the directions below:

 Again, all candidates were contacted multiple times, but not all candidates chose to answer the questions.

-Click on the green "Get personalized information on the candidates and issues" box.
-A map of your address appears.
-Click on the green "Show My Races" box.
+After entering your address, click "Submit".
+Then, click on the green "Get personalized information on the candidates and issues" box.
+A list of your races will appear.